IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid-features.md

 ## Row Dimension Layout

 The `IgxPivotGridComponent` supports two ways of row dimension rendering.
-This option can be controlled by the `pivotUI` option's `rowLayout` property.
+This can be controlled by setting the `pivotUI` option's `rowLayout` property.

 ```html
   <igx-pivot-grid [pivotUI]="pivotUI">